 Toolkit resources are a range of documents that you can use to develop your workforce plan.
-They can provide you with additional information to assist your preparations or develop a workforce plan.
+They can provide additional information, assist your preparations or develop your plan.

 The key activities for each section of the toolkit are outlined at the beginning of that section.